jongshh/jongshh/README.md

-- 👋 Hi, I’m @jongshh, usually working on Kerbal Space Program mods, and some visual coding
+- 👋 Hi, I’m @jongshh, usually working on Kerbal Space Program mods, and some minor works
-- 👀 also I’m interested in Rimworld, Which developed by Ludeon Studio.
-I'd likes to build some Patches or Translation Files. (very sometimes)
-- 💞️ I’m looking to collaborate on Game Develop, with our team @T3amEvo1. (not these days, It's busy days :( )
 - 📫 To contact with me | jsindustriests@gmail.com | Discord / j0ngsh

 <!---